PAM is the new UTMAnirban Banerjee

 - Operational efficiency for administrator access

-- Regulation and failed audits, because auditors are paying closer attention to privileged accounts, and regulations are forcing organizations to create an irrefutable trail of evidence for privileged access
+- Regulation and failed audits, because auditors are paying closer attention to privileged accounts, and regulations are forcing organisations to create an irrefutable trail of evidence for privileged access

 - Access to privileged accounts by third parties: vendors, contractors and service providers